Locations:

 How long does candidiasis last?

 Most mild to moderate cases of candidiasis will clear up in two to three days after you complete treatment.
-More severe cases of candidiasis may take a couple of weeks to clear up completely after treatment.
+More severe cases may take a couple of weeks to clear up completely after treatment.

 Prevention

-You can prevent candidiasis by:
+You may be able to prevent candidiasis by:

-• Maintaining good physical and oral hygiene.
+• Maintaining good physical and oral hygiene

-• Managing your stress.
+• Managing your stress

-• Treating current medical conditions like diabetes, cancer or HIV.
+• Treating current medical conditions

 Outlook / Prognosis